 Indeed, from a Global South perspective, linking public services to public goods and human rights can provide a grounded framework for prioritizing their provision while factoring in local context specificities, including the all-important governance structures and power distribution mechanisms.

-In the next post, I will look at state capacity and public value creation.
+I will examine state capacity and public value creation in the next post.

 Raul